Shailesh Vara appointed as Secretary of State

 This is despite critics suggesting he should not be allowed to stay in office until the autumn.

-Mr Lewis announced his resignation early on Thursday, tweeting a copy of his resignation letter in which he told the Prime Minister that he had “given you, and those around you, the benefit of the doubt”.
+Mr Lewis announced his resignation earlier today (Thursday July 7) tweeting a copy of his resignation letter in which he told the Prime Minister that he had “given you, and those around you, the benefit of the doubt”.

 “We are, however, now past the point of no return.